defi-wonderland/op-handbook/docs/stack/op-stack.md

 Settlement is about proving claims about your chain *to another chain*.
 It’s the trust interface: the mechanism that says, “Here’s what happened on L2, and here’s the evidence to back that up.”

-The most common claim is a **state root** — a commitment to the entire state of the L2.
+The most common claim is a **state root**, a commitment to the entire state of the L2.
 To verify this claim, you need:

 - Previous and next state roots: `S_p`, `S_n`
 - The relevant data: `DA`